piuccio/git-promise/README.md

 ## Release History

+* 1.0.0
+  BREAKING CHANGE: The returned value is now a standard JavaScript `Promise`, not anymore a `Q` promise.
+  BREAKING CHANGE: Internally the library switches from `shell` to `execFile` to avoid problems with non sanitized input commands.
+  BREAKING CHANGE: Callbacks using 2 parameters now receive an error as second parameter instead of an error code.
 * 0.3.1 Fix current working directory not switching back when command exits with error
 * 0.3.0 Custom git executable with `gitExec` option
 * 0.2.0 Change current working directory